-The MALCS programme introduces students to a wide range of theoretical, literary and filmic texts, exploring historical and contemporary issues within modernity and globalization.
-An interdisciplinary approach will be adopted in the programme; all our courses are largely shaped by critical and cultural theory, and look at texts, for example film and literature, through the perspectives of post-structuralism, deconstruction, psychoanalysis, feminism, and Marxism and post-colonial criticism.
-At the end of their coursework, students are expected to complete individual projects which contribute to the body of knowledge in liberal studies and humanistic inquiry.
+The degree of Master of Arts in Literary and Cultural Studies (MALCS) is a postgraduate degree offered by the Department of Comparative Literature at the University of Hong Kong.
+The courses introduces students to a wide range of theoretical, literary and filmic texts, exploring historical and contemporary issues within modernity and globalization.
+An interdisciplinary approach is adopted in the programme; Read More... all our courses are largely shaped by critical and cultural theory, and look at texts, for example film and literature, through the perspectives of post-structuralism, deconstruction, psychoanalysis, phenomenology, feminism, postmodernism, Marxist, post-colonial, and eco-criticism.
+At the end of their studies, students are expected to complete a capstone experience which contribute to the body of knowledge in liberal studies and humanistic inquiry.
+Read Less

-- To cultivate critical thinking through engagement with the key debates in literary, film, and cultural studies.
+To cultivate critical thinking through engagement with the key debates in literary, film, and cultural studies.

 The MALCS programme is designed to be completed by full-time student in one academic year or part-time students in two academic years.
 Each academic year comprises two semesters: Semester 1 (Fall) and Semester 2 (Spring).
 Semester 1 normally commences in September and ends in December, while Semester 2 normally commences in January and ends in May.
 Exact starting and ending date of a semester shall be prescribed by the School Senate.

 Courses are usually offered during weekday evenings, from 6:30PM to 9:30PM.
 Some courses will also be offered on weekday afternoons.

 Part-time: 2 years

 Classes on weekday evenings, 6:30 – 9:30pm.
 Occasionally a course may be offered on a weekday afternoon.